tigar/whitman-markov/README.md

 # whitman-markov
-Generating Walt Whitman poetry using Markov chains
+Generating Walt Whitman (and others) poetry using Markov chains

-WIP

 Made at the Recurse Center Fall 2018

-## Acknowledgements
+## TODO
+* Add more poems to the corpus, trigrams have issues with a small dataset
+* Link a twitter bot to tweet out results